godotengine/godot-docs/tutorials/inputs/inputevent.rst

 -------

-Actions are a grouping of zero or more InputEvents into a commonly understood title (such as "ui_left").
-They are not required to represent an InputEvent but are useful because they abstract various inputs when programming the game logic.
+Actions are a grouping of zero or more InputEvents into a commonly understood title (for example, the default "ui_left" action grouping both joypad-left input and a keyboard's left arrow key).
+They are not required to represent an
+InputEvent but are useful because they abstract various inputs when programming the game logic.